 - be punctual in arriving for rehearsals and performances

-- contact the YPT Office (preferrably by email) to notify any planned absences and/or explain unplanned absences.
+- contact the YPT Office (preferably by email) to notify any planned absences and/or explain unplanned absences.